mV-42cursus/ecole42_philosophers/README.md

 - Proper synchronization of threads is crucial to solve this problem effectively.
 - Be mindful of potential race conditions and deadlocks.

+# Pipex Project

+For more details, visit the [PHILOSOPHERS NOTION PAGE](https://dykim04.notion.site/ecole-42-project-philosophers-98b69a5256fd45f9a57e17c741669a88).